 Be careful when broiling lobster tails.
 The high heat of the broiler can dry out your tails in no time.
 Another option is to bake tails (see below) and finish them in the broiler for just a couple minutes to get a golden brown finish.

-- Broil 4-5 inches from heat for a little less than a minute per ounce (ie: a 8 oz tail would take about 7-8 minutes).
-Baste tails half way through cooking.
+- Broil 4-5 inches from heat for a little less than a minute per ounce (ie: an 8 oz tail would take about 7-8 minutes).
+Baste tails halfway through cooking.
 If your broiling large tails, broil farther away from the heat source by lowering the oven rack.
 Keep an eye on them!

-- Garnish with Ritz crackers and add parsley and a dash of paprica for color.
+- Garnish with Ritz crackers and add parsley and a dash of paprika for color.